 By post – Post your repeat order request slip to us circling the items required, addressing your envelope to the dispensary.
 If you wish for it to be returned by post, please enclose a stamped addressed envelope.
-Alternatively, we can send the prescription to the pharmacy in Mulbarton or you can collect it from the surgery.

 The prescription will be ready for collection from the surgery two full working days later (after 3.30pm).

 Monday to Friday 09:00 to 13:00 and 14:30 to 18:00